ucsf-web-services/ucsf_pattern_library/source/_patterns/01-atoms/text/links.md

 ### Accessibility Considerations
 For screen readers, links should make sense out of context.
 Place the distinguishing information of links at the beginning of a link.
 Please ensure accessibility by testing the whole page, including this element, in context.

-* About link accessibilty properties: http://webaim.org/techniques/hypertext/
+* About link accessibility properties: http://webaim.org/techniques/hypertext/

 ### SEO Considerations
 This section is left intentionally blank and is for future consideration.